The benefits of on-site coatings inspection services from a NACE-certified professional

 Recommendations for choosing a coating system, plans for proper quality control and quality assurance during and after the application process, and advice on devising maintenance programs to lengthen the life of your coating system all require a thorough understanding of site-specific needs.

-There are some firms that exist solely to provide these on-site surveys and asset analyses but, as a result of this being their core service, they charge heavily for it.
+There are some coatings inspection companies that exist solely to provide these on-site surveys and asset analyses but, as a result of this being their core service, they charge heavily for it.
 These firms also may have arranged to receive a commission from an applicator in exchange for recommending their services, which could lead to an ill-suited partnership.

 Whether it is the core service of a company or not, there are a few things you should expect from a thorough asset analysis.
 Inspectors should have certifications from professional organizations.
 NACE and SSPC are well respected within the industry.
 Coating inspection services offered by NACE-certified professionals are a good bet.

-If you feel like you’re ready to have a NACE-certified coatings professional visit your facility, US Coatings is ready for you.
+If you feel like you’re ready for a professional from a NACE-certified inspection company visit your facility, US Coatings is ready for you.
 We’d love to get in touch.
 Click the link above, fill out the form and we’ll set up an on-site consultation.
 If you’re not looking for an on-site survey, we also offer a variety of industrial coating services, including specification consulting and OEM customized solutions.